Thinking of putting your home on the market next spring or summer?

 But that would mean photos of your home would be taken in late winter or early spring.
 We all know that means in New England: gray skies, muddy yards, and drab trees.

 When people are looking to buy a home, it is no surprise that they begin their search online.
 And what draws them into specific homes?

 Professional photos are your home’s first impression for potential buyers, so it is important to do them right.
 For reasons why we always use a professional photographer, read this post.

-If you are planning on using the winter months to make some renovations to the interior, you can still make this happen.
-Simply clean up your yard and landscaping for exterior photos now, and schedule the interior pictures when updates are complete.
+If you are planning on using the winter months to make some renovations to the interior of your home, you can still make the most of the weather now.
+Simply clean up your yard and landscaping for exterior and aerial photos now, and schedule the interior pictures when updates are complete.